tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 special purpose label (bSPL)) can be used as a GISS label indicator. {{!I-D.kompella-mpls-mspl4fa}}
 proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned to alert of the presence of multiple actions and action data (including the presence of the GISS) that are carried within the MPLS label stack.

-> The slice policy ingress boundary node, in this case, imposes two labels: the FAI label and a forwarding actions label that includes the GISS to identify the slice aggregate that the packets belong to as shown in
+The slice policy ingress boundary node, in this case, imposes two labels: the FAI label and a forwarding actions label that includes the GISS to identify the slice aggregate that packets belong to as shown in
 {{sli-sl}}.

+> {{!I-D.decraene-mpls-slid-encoded-entropy-label-id}} also proposes to repurpose
+the ELI/EL {{!RFC6790}} to carry the Slice Identifier  in order to minimize the size of the MPLS stack and ease incremental deployment.

 ~~~~
      SR Adj-SID:          GISS: 1001